panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 commentsThreadId: javascript-scope
 ---

-The understanding of concepts like data types, variables, functions, scope, closures is a must to be able to code.
+Data types, variables, functions, scope, closures are must-know to be able to code.

 The scope manages the availability of variables.
 It indicates where a variable can be accessed.

 The scope stays at the base of other important concepts like global variables, encapsulation and closures.

 If you want to understand the scope in JavaScript, then this post is for you.
-I will explain in-depth, step by step, what the scope is in JavaScript.
+I will explain  step by step, in-depth, what the scope is in JavaScript.

 ```toc
 ```